 SNP Website Users

-When you interact with our website and provide us with your details, this will be stored to allow us to communicate with you on subjects you are interested in and in accordance with your preferences.
+When you interact with our website and provide us with your details, this will be stored to allow us to communicate with you on subjects you are interested in following your preferences.

 The SNP uses CCTV to ensure the safety of its staff and the security of its offices.
 We hold footage for 28 days and then delete it.
 We have signs and we make staff and visitors aware that their images are being recorded as they enter our office.

-We will never sell your data but sometimes it is necessary to share your information to provide you with information or carry out our functions as a political party.
-Data will only be shared where appropriate legal contract and security safeguards are in place.
+We will never sell your data but sometimes it is necessary to share your data to provide you with information or carry out our functions as a political party, including:

-- Email software providers such as MailChimp, EventBrite, SendGrid etc
+- Email software providers, such as MailChimp, Marketing Cloud and SendGrid

-- Cloud service providers such as Microsoft, Salesforce etc
+- Cloud service providers such as Microsoft, Google and Salesforce

 - Elected representatives/local candidates and activists

-A cookie is a tiny text file that is stored on your computer.
+A cookie is a tiny text file stored on your computer.
 We may use technology to track the patterns of behaviour of visitors to our site.
-This can include using this “cookie” file which would be stored on your computer.
-You can usually modify your browser to prevent this happening.
+This can include using this “cookie” file stored on your computer.
+You can usually modify your browser to prevent this from happening.
 We may store the internet address you connect to our computer with, the time and date you connected, browser information and the pages you visited.
-This information is used only to provide us with a broad statistical breakdown of our site usage and to monitor site security.
+This information is used only to provide us with a statistical breakdown of our site usage and to monitor site security.

 Log Files and Statistics

 We ensure that appropriate technical and organisational measures are in place to protect your data.
-We constantly review our measures to ensure that your data is protected from any threats that may emerge.
+We regularly review our measures to ensure that your data remains protected from any threats that may emerge.

 Your Rights in Relation to Your Data